 I set out little white bowls filler with each of the materials I used to fill the balloons.
 Feel the balloons and try to match them to the correct material.
 Lots of guessing fun and great language development as you talk about what your child is feeling.
 Join in the fun too.
 We did!

-Are we having fun with our tactile sensory play and texture balloons?
+Are we having fun with our tactile sensory balloons?
 You bet!

 SENSORY PLAY WITH FUN SENSORY BALLOONS